Subgradient Regularized Multivariate Convex Regression at Scale: Introduction

-{\bf Our approach:} In this paper, we focus on solving~\eqref{eqn:origin}.
-Problem~\eqref{eqn:origin} has a strongly convex objective function in the decision variables $(\{\phi_{i}\}_{1}^n,\{\bm\xi_{i}\}_{1}^n)$ --- its Lagrangian dual (see \eqref{eqn:main-dual}) is a convex QP with $O(n^2)$ variables over the nonpositive orthant.
+{\bf Our approach:} In this paper, we focus on solving~\eqref{eqn:origin} for $\rho>0$.
+Problem~\eqref{eqn:origin} has a strongly convex objective function in the decision variables $(\{\phi_{i}\}_{1}^n,\{\bm\xi_{i}\}_{1}^n)$ --- its Lagrangian dual (see \eqref{eqn:main-dual} below) is a convex QP with $O(n^2)$ variables over the nonpositive orthant.
 We present large scale algorithms for this dual and study their computational guarantees.
 The large number of variables poses computational challenges for full-gradient-based optimization methods as soon as $n$ becomes larger than a few thousand.
-However, we anticipate that $O(n)$-many of the constraints in~\eqref{eqn:main-primal} will suffice.
+However, we anticipate that $O(n)$-many of the constraints in~\eqref{eqn:origin} will suffice.
 We draw inspiration from the one dimensional case ($d=1$), an observation that was also used by~\cite{bertsimas2021sparse}.
 Hence, we use methods inspired by constraint generation~\cite{bertsimas1997introduction}, which we also refer to (with an abuse of terminology) as active set type methods~\cite{bertsekas1997nonlinear}.
 Every step of our algorithm considers a reduced dual problem where the decision variables, informally speaking, correspond to a subset of the primal constraints.
 The vanilla version of this active set method, which solves the reduced dual problem to {\emph{optimality}}\footnote{This is similar to the method of~\cite{bertsimas2021sparse} who consider a constraint generation method for~\eqref{eqn:nonreg} where the reduced sub-problems are solved to optimality.}, becomes expensive when $n$ and/or the size of the active set becomes large especially if one were to perform several active-set iterations.
 We propose improved algorithms that perform inexact (or approximate) optimization for this reduced problem initially and then increase the optimization accuracy at a later stage.
 Upon solving the reduced problem (exactly or inexactly), we examine optimality conditions for the full problem; and include additional variables into the dual problem, if necessary.
-To augment the current active-set, greedy deterministic augmentation rules that scan all $O(n^2)$-constraints, become a computational bottleneck --- therefore, we use randomized rules, which leads to important cost savings.
-These randomized augmentation rules extend the random-then-greedy selection strategies proposed by~\cite{lu2018randomized} in the context of Gradient Boosting Machines~\cite{friedman2001greedy}.
-Our approach operates on the dual and results in a dual feasible solution---we show how to obtain a primal feasible solution, delivering a duality gap certificate.